mpechner/online_geiger/README.md

 # APRS Geiger Counter
 I'm not the first one, won't be the last.
+The mightyOhm gieger counter has serial output.
+I figured it would be kinda cool to show background radiation in my home and push to APRS IS.
+You can see my notes aren't the perfect how to.
+I cover 2 approaches as well as notes soing the fail from me working while a bit tired.

+Link to the APRS telemetry graphs.  https://aprs.fi/telemetry/a/ne6rd-11

 So now 2 working aproaches.

 ## Current states 11/22/2020
 I flushed out send.py using the APRS python library. runing via cron once an hour.
-:w

 ## Dire Wolf - First Pass
 I made a pass using Dire Wolf.
 Problem is since this is in my house I did not feel